 The number one rule of content marketing is to focus on the customer, their needs, their pain points and their interests.
 After all, the best way to sell your brand and product is not to talk about it.

-There is one occasion, however, when you absolutely can talk about yourself, your brand, the company and its employees: when you're writing an About Us page.
+There is one website design trend, however, where you absolutely can talk about yourself, your brand, the company and its employees: when you're writing an About Us page.

 You have to be careful when writing an About Us page though: you need to know what to say and how to say it so as not to put customers off.